PriyoRaven/To-Do-List/README.md

 # To-Do List
-Made a todo list
+Made a todo list.

-This todo list is only the front-end and thus cannot keep the data if reloaded.
+This to-do list is only the front-end and thus cannot keep the data if reloaded.
 Please give me suggestions so that I can make the changes and make it much better.

 You can take the code if you like.
 Thank you.